OTI Festival 1980: Festival overview

 The festival was held on Saturday 15 November 1980, beginning at 20:00 DST (23:00 UTC).
 It was presented by Antonio Carrizo and Liliana López Foresi.
 The musical director was Horacio Malvicino who conducted the 58-piece orchestra when required.
 The draw to determine the running order (R/O) was held in Buenos Aires a few days before the event.
 Participants had rehearsed at the venue on 11–14 November in morning and afternoon sessions.

-The winner was the song "Contigo mujer" performed by Rafael José representing Puerto Rico, with "Querer y perder" by Dyango representing Spain placing second, and "Dime adiós" by Luis Ordóñez representing Argentina placing third.
+The winner was the song "Contigo mujer", written by Ednita Nazario and Laureano Brizuela, and performed by Rafael José representing Puerto Rico; with "Querer y perder", written by Ray Girado, and performed by Dyango representing Spain, placing second; and "Dime adiós", written by Mario Clavell, and performed by Luis Ordóñez representing Argentina, placing third.